 9. The Math: Why SEO is a Success Machine

-Most startups get stuck on the Ad Treadmill.
-You pay for a click, you get a lead, and then you have to pay again.
-SEO works differently.
-It is an Equity Asset.
+Most startups get stuck on the ad treadmill.
+You pay for a click, get a lead, and pay again for the next one.
+SEO is an Equity Asset.

-Let’s look at the basic math of a single high-quality article versus a Google Ad campaign over two years.
+Let’s review the basic math covering a Google Ad campaign versus structural SEO over two years.

 The PPC Campaign